Spiritual

 as partial reimbursement for the time put into preparation and setting

-for our work expended and the date(s) set aside.
+consideration for our work expended and the date(s) set aside.

 CONSULTING SERVICES: